liferay/alloyui.com/README.md

 ## Deploy

-Go to the branch you want to deploy and run `yogi alloy --site-deploy`, now you can see your changes live at [alloyui.com](http://alloyui.com/).
+Go to the branch you want to deploy and run `grunt deploy`, now you can see your changes live at [alloyui.com](http://alloyui.com/).

 > **Note:** Make sure to commit everything before running this command.